Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 What can I use in Cranachan instead of Whisky?

 Because whisky is very hard to replicate in a non-alcoholic beverage, I think I would just omit it all together, rather than try and replace it.
+Or, you could add a tablespoon of sloe gin to the raspberries, if you’d still like to add a boozy flavour.

 How do I serve Cranachan?